andrew/ultimate-awesome/README.md

 - [awesome-digitization](https://github.com/ndlrf-rnd/awesome-digitization) - A list of list of resources related to heritage digitization priograms tech.
 - [awesome-neuchatbot](https://github.com/NEUChatbot/awesome-neuchatbot) - Series of documents for chatbot development.
 - [awesome_network_science](https://github.com/ngmsonn/awesome_network_science) - A curated list of awesome lists on Network Science.
-- [react-components](https://github.com/nicksp/react-components) - List of React components & libraries I use and recommend.
 - [awesome-solidity](https://github.com/NightKari/awesome-solidity) - ⟠ A curated list of awesome Solidity resources, libraries, tools and more.
 - [awesome-articles-list](https://github.com/nikolaiborisik/awesome-articles-list) - List of article that can be recommended to read.
 - [awesome-frontend](https://github.com/nirnejak/awesome-frontend) - A collection of awesome libraries, frameworks and tools for frontend ecosystem.